vvirtues/DiscordStuff/README.md

-# DiscordThemes
+# DiscordStuff
-Collection of Discord Themes, maybe or maybe not all OC :)
+Stuff I found/made for Discord, maybe or maybe not OC